 What Is Benzodiazepine Addiction?

-Although benzodiazepines have several legitimate uses, some people misuse them and develop an addiction to these drugs.
+Although benzodiazepines have several legitimate medical uses, some people misuse them and develop an addiction (dependence) on these drugs.
 The term used by the mental health community to describe benzodiazepine addiction is hypnotic, sedative, or anxiolytic use disorder.
 Misuse of benzodiazepines means:

-• Taking the medication in a manner or at a dose other than prescribed
+• Taking the medication in a manner or at a dose or frequency other than prescribed

 • Taking someone else’s benzodiazepine medication

-Nearly half of all people who misuse benzodiazepines say the motivation for their prescription drug misuse is to relieve tension and relax.
+Nearly half of all people who misuse benzodiazepines say their motivation for prescription drug misuse is to relieve tension and relax.
 A substantial number (roughly 22%) misuse benzodiazepines to self-treat sleep problems.
-Just under 6% of benzo misusers say experimentation is the reason for their drug abuse.
-About 12% of drug abusers say they use benzodiazepines to “get high” or because they were “hooked”.
-Most people who abuse benzodiazepines get the drugs from friends or relatives.
+About 12% of drug abusers say they use benzodiazepines to “get high” or because they are “hooked”.
+About 10% of users take benzos to help with emotions.
+Just under 6% of benzo misusers say they take these drugs to experiment.
+The majority of people who abuse or misuse benzodiazepines get the drugs from friends or relatives.
 Only 20% or so get them from physicians.
-[13]
+[16]

 Recognizing Benzodiazepine Addiction